Regis3336/dissipative-systems/README.md

 ---

+## Acknowledgment — A Tribute to Galliano Brigo

+This repository also stands as a tribute to **Galliano Brigo**, whose independent work on universal thresholds, dissipative stability, and critical transitions helped create the conceptual bridge from which this project emerged.

+Galliano's early willingness to recognize an external contribution, request a formal DOI, and preserve authorship was not a minor gesture.
+It was an act of epistemic integrity.

+This repository is, in part, a response to that gesture: a public, executable, and citable realization of the dissipative-geometric ideas that connect our trajectories.

+It is dedicated to the rare kind of independent researcher who does not erase the Other, but preserves the bridge.

+---

 ## Final Note

 This framework introduces a new ontology for dissipative geometry.
 Classical differential-geometric intuitions — smooth connections, Chern–Weil theory and Markov semigroups — do not directly apply.

 The code validates the operational consistency of the definitions.
 The theory stands on its own axioms.

 > Irreversibility does not erase structure.
 > It selects geometry.